swcarpentry/shell-novice/_episodes/04-pipefilter.md

 It tells the shell that we want to use the output of the command on the left as the input to the command on the right.
+To type the vertical bar `|` if one can't find it on the keyboard an easy way is to hold 'ALT' and type 124 for the ASCII code **ALT+124**.
 The computer might create a temporary file if it needs to, or copy data from one program to the other in memory, or something else entirely;